SpaceX: Starlink

 The planned large number of Starlink satellites has been criticized by astronomers due to concerns over light pollution, with the brightness of Starlink satellites in both optical and radio wavelengths interfering with scientific observations.
 In response, SpaceX has implemented several upgrades to Starlink satellites aimed at reducing their brightness.
 The large number of satellites employed by Starlink also creates long-term dangers of space debris collisions.
 However, the satellites are equipped with krypton-fueled Hall thrusters which allow them to de-orbit at the end of their life.
 They are also designed to autonomously avoid collisions based on uplinked tracking data.

 In December 2022, SpaceX announced Starshield, a program to incorporate military or government entity payloads on board a Starlink-derived satellite bus.
 The Space Development Agency is a key customer procuring satellites for a space-based missile defense system.

+In June 2024, SpaceX introduced a compact version of its Starlink antennas, the "Starlink Mini", designed for mobile satellite internet use.
+Offered for $599 in an early access release, it was more expensive than the base model.
+The Mini antenna, half the size and one-third the weight of the Standard version, featured a built-in WiFi router, lower power consumption, and over 100 Mbit/s download speeds.

 Other projects

+Hyperloop

-In June 2015, SpaceX announced that they would sponsor a Hyperloop competition, and would build a 1.6 km long subscale test track near SpaceX's headquarters for the competitive events.
-The company has held the annual competition since 2017.
+In June 2015, SpaceX announced that it would sponsor a Hyperloop competition, and would build a 1.6 km long subscale test track near SpaceX's headquarters for the competitive events.
+The company held the annual competition from 2017 to 2019.

+COVID-19 antibody-testing program

 In collaboration with doctors and academic researchers, SpaceX invited all employees to participate in the creation of a COVID-19 antibody-testing program in 2020.
-As such, 4300 employees volunteered to provide blood-samples resulting in a peer-reviewed scientific paper crediting eight SpaceX employees as coauthors and suggesting that a certain level of COVID-19 antibodies may provide lasting protection against the virus.
+As such, 4300 employees volunteered to provide blood samples resulting in a peer-reviewed scientific paper crediting eight SpaceX employees as coauthors and suggesting that a certain level of COVID-19 antibodies may provide lasting protection against the virus.

+Other

 In July 2018, Musk arranged for his employees to build a mini-submarine to assist the rescue of children stuck in a flooded cavern in Thailand.
-Richard Stanton, leader of the international rescue diving team, urged Musk to facilitate the construction of the vehicle as a back-up, in case flooding worsened.
+Richard Stanton, leader of the international rescue diving team, encouraged Musk to facilitate the construction of the vehicle as a backup in case flooding worsened.
+However, Stanton later concluded that the mini-submarine would not work and said that Musk's involvement "distracted from the rescue effort".
 Engineers at SpaceX and The Boring Company built the mini-submarine from a Falcon 9 liquid oxygen transfer tube in eight hours and personally delivered it to Thailand.
-By this time, however, eight of the 12 children had already been rescued using full face masks and oxygen under anesthesia; consequently Thai authorities declined to use the submarine.
+Thai authorities ultimately declined to use the submarine, stating that it wasn't practical for the rescue mission.

 Facilities

-SpaceX is headquartered in Hawthorne, California, which also serves as its primary manufacturing plant.
-The company operates a research and major operation in Redmond, Washington, owns a test site in Texas and operates three launch sites, with another under development.
-SpaceX also operates regional offices in Texas, Virginia, and Washington, D.C.
-SpaceX was incorporated in the state of Delaware.